About the Artist

 In 2009, Mathew was awarded an Ontario Arts Council grant to photograph the remains of the Chornobyl disaster and the abandoned city of Pripyat.
 In 2011, this work was exhibited in the Toronto Ukrainian owned Bezpala Brown Gallery, marking 25 years since the disaster.

-He next focused on abandoned quarries and mines, where the still remains of a manmade landscape rests.
+Merrett’s next focus was on abandoned quarries and mines, where the still remains of a manmade landscape rests.

 Mathew’s most recent project focused on the shores of Lake Huron, where he examined the enormous power of nature and it’s effect on the human spirit.